-The Joker’s origins are in Brooklyn
+The Joker in Brooklyn

 Alan Moore has imagined how a normal man could have turned into an evil version of a circus clown.
 In this version, the Joker is a failed comedian who agrees to take part in a break-in to meet the needs of his pregnant wife.
 With the chemical products encountered during this break-in and the sudden death of his wife, the Joker becomes the character that we all know today.

 Not much chance that this might be the version of Flashpoint adapted.
 Indeed, in this version, it’s Bruce Wayne, and not his parents, who die in the infamous dark alley.
 His mother, Martha, grief ridden, sinks into madness and becomes the Joker, whereas his father, Thomas, becomes Batman.
 The only thing in common between these two versions is Gotham.

 Gotham is the city of all evils, protected by Batman, alias Bruce Wayne.
 Even in the middle of the summer, the megalopolis is the darkest, most terrifying of all.
 In reality, Gotham takes inspiration from New York.
 The first version of the Black Night fought in the streets of New York before the creators, Bob Kane and Bill Finger, decided to make Gotham an actual full-fledged city.

 The origin of this name goes back to 1807.
 It’s actually the nickname given to New York by Washington Irving, in reference to an English village in Nottinghamshire, inhabited, according to legend, by idiots.
 Literally in old English, the name means “the goat house”.